 In 1983, International Harvester was in deep financial trouble.
 Jack Stack and 12 managers were trying to save 119 jobs at the company’s engine remanufacturing facility in Springfield, Missouri.
-They scraped together $100,000 in cash, borrowed $8.9 million and transformed a once failing division into one of the most successful and competitive companies in America.
+They scraped together $100,000 in cash, borrowed $8.9 million and transformed a once failing business into one of the most successful and competitive companies in America.

-Under Mr. Stack’s leadership and open-book management approach (later coined The Great Game of Business), this formerly failing company is now SRC Holdings Corporation— a thriving company of 1,800 engaged employees operating 14 business units across a variety of industries producing $600 million in annual sales.
+Under Mr. Stack’s leadership and open-book management approach (later coined The Great Game of Business®), this formerly failing company is now SRC Holdings Corporation— a thriving company of 1,600 engaged employees operating 14 business units across a variety of industries producing $600 million in annual sales.
 As a shining example of what open-book can do, the company that has increased its value from 10 cents per share in 1983 to over $612.
-As a result, today The Great Game of Business is simply the most celebrated approach to open-book management.
+As a result, today The Great Game of Business is the most celebrated approach to open-book management.
 It’s a unique and well-proven strategy.
 It’s a book, a methodology, a training company and a community that has helped thousands of companies worldwide transform the way they think about business

 – Jack Stack